-In addition, applied-for gTLD strings are reviewed in a process identical to that described in the preceding section to determine whether they are similar to a Reserved Name.
-An application for a gTLD string that is identified as too similar to a Reserved Name will not pass the Reserved Names review.
+In addition, applied-for gTLD strings are reviewed during the String Similarity review to determine whether they are similar to a Reserved Name.
+An application for a gTLD string that is identified as too similar to a Reserved Name will not pass this review.

-2.1.1.3 DNS Stability Review
+2.2.1.3 DNS Stability Review